 Global Partnerships provides students with opportunities for cross-cultural experiences that expand their faith, their views of the world and their commitment to a lifestyle of justice.
 Through partnership trips that go out over spring and summer breaks, students travel all over the world learning, building relationships and serving.
 These trips are open to students from all backgrounds, religious traditions and levels of experience.

 As a program of University Ministries, Global Partnerships seeks to transform students to impact the world for God.

 Through Global Partnerships we hope to give students a love for the global church and a passion for serving in cross-cultural contexts.
 We want Global Partnerships to be an experience where students can live out Micah 6:8, “To act justly and to love mercy and to walk humbly with our God,” both on campus and around the world.
 We seek to be a blessing to our global partners through service, prayer and encouragement, just as they continue to be a blessing to us through their teaching, example and hospitality.

 Undergraduate students have the option of participating in the Sankofa Experience as a two-credit class (AS-2540) during the Spring semester pending successful completion of an application and interview process.
-The program is facilitated as a joint venture of the Collaboratory for Urban and Intercultural Learning and University Ministries.
+The program is facilitated as a joint venture of the Office of Diversity and University Ministries.